netsys-edinburgh/CoreKube/docs/Evaluation.md

 ## Experiment Workflow

-To evaluate CoreKube's capabilities, you will need to put it under some load.
-This will be done using the Nervion Controller included as part of the deployment.
+To evaluate CoreKube's capabilities, you will need to subject it to a control plane workload.
+This will be done using the Nervion emulator included as part of the deployment.
 We outline here the common workflow across all experiments.

 > :memo: **Note**
 >